 Prenatal Yoga Teacher Training Course

 This course is about honoring the goddess within women at the most sacred time in their lives.
 You will learn how to sequence yoga classes that are specifically designed to empower and prepare women for birth.
-This 80-hour Prenatal Yoga Teacher Training is designed for experienced teachers who have completed a Level I Yoga Teacher Training, as well as for experienced childbirth educators, doulas, midwives and other pregnancy health professionals with a committed yoga practice.
+This 80-hour Prenatal Yoga Teacher Training is designed for experienced teachers who have completed a Level I Yoga Teacher Training.

 Importance of Prenatal Yoga

 Yoga offers tremendous benefits to women through every phase of pregnancy, labor and childbirth and throughout the postpartum period.
 It allows them to connect more deeply with themselves and their unborn babies.
 During pregnancy, women experience many changes physically, emotionally and mentally.
 On the physical level, yoga helps women to build and maintain their strength, stamina and flexibility – helping to prepare her for the often long and exhausting process of labor.

 In addition, a woman can experience many discomforts as her body changes to accommodate her growing baby, and these can often be alleviated through yoga.
 Because of the hormonal changes taking place, women can feel very emotional.
 Practicing yoga helps to balance the endocrine system, giving practitioners an overall sense of well-being.

 On the mental level, women often experience feelings of anxiety when thinking about labor and childbirth.
 The meditative aspects of yoga learned on the mat can be applied off the mat, helping to calm the mind when anxiety-producing thoughts arise.